tarantool/doc/doc/reference/reference_sql/sql-features.rst

         *   -   F481
             -   Expanded NULL predicate
             -   ``SELECT * FROM t WHERE row(s1,s1) IS NOT NULL;``
-            -   Fail.
-Syntax error.
+            -   No. Syntax error.
         *   -   F812
             -   Basic flagging
             -
-            -   Fail.
-Tarantool doesn't support any flagging.
+            -   No. Tarantool doesn't support any flagging.

 S011, Distinct types